ultimate-notion/ultimate-notion/CONTRIBUTING.md

 ## Documentation improvements

-You can help improve `ultimate-notion` docs by making them more readable and coherent, or by adding missing information and correcting mistakes.
+You can help improve the documentation of Ultimate Notion by making them more readable and coherent, or by adding missing information and correcting mistakes.

-`ultimate-notion` documentation uses [mkdocs] as its main documentation compiler.
+This documentation uses [mkdocs] as its main documentation compiler.
 This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way was a code contribution.

 !!! tip
-      Please notice that the [GitHub web interface] provides a quick way of propose changes in `ultimate-notion`'s files.
+      Please notice that the [GitHub web interface] provides a quick way for proposing changes.
 While this mechanism can  be tricky for normal code contributions, it works perfectly fine for contributing to the docs, and can be quite handy.

       If you are interested in trying this method out, please navigate to the `docs` folder in the source [repository], find which file you